bakinasa/SSD_Wazuh/README.md

 - Deploying a virtual infrastructure using VMware vSphere and configuring network segmentation through MikroTik.
 - Deploying Wazuh on a server for security event monitoring and configuring agents on workstations and servers (Windows and Linux).
 - Implementing several use cases for attack detection, such as:
-  - Detecting brute-force attacks.
+  - Detecting suspicious processes using Sysmon.
-  - Detecting malware using YARA rules.
+  - Detecting process creation and termination events.
 - Simulating attacks on vulnerable applications (Juice Shop), analyzing protection results, and adjusting security policies.

 ### 1.3 Description of the initial idea
 At the start of the project, a basic virtual environment is in place, which will be used to deploy the components.
 The virtual infrastructure includes services with varying levels of security, including test vulnerable applications (e.g., Juice Shop), which will serve as targets for attacks.
 Wazuh will be used for monitoring, with agents configured on servers and workstations.
 The system will be integrated with external threat sources for improved threat processing and analysis.
-During the implementation, attacks will be simulated using standard tools like Linux and Metasploit to test defenses and adjust rules accordingly.
+During the implementation, attacks will be simulated using standard tools like Linux to test defenses and adjust rules accordingly.

 ---